Kanaka Creek is a fair-sized Metro Vancouver regional park. Located in Maple Ridge, it stretches from the Fraser River

 At the Fraser River end of Kanaka Creek you’ll find a small parking lot and a paved road-like path to the waterfront.
 Parking is free, at least it was the last time we checked, parking is free.

 As you walk along the path to the river you’ll pass a lookout structure and beautiful views of the creek.

 At the Fraser River you can turn left and walk up along the river which makes for a pleasant stroll.
 Bicycles are also permitted on the path.
 Alternatively, you can turn right, go along the trail through the forest, and do a loop back to the path which returns to the parking lot.

 On the route through the forested trail you’ll come to a dock-like structure with amazing views of the Fraser River.
 You’ll also cross a bridge over a section of Kanaka Creek.
 The trail all along the way is flat which makes it an easy place to walk.
 Bikes are not permitted in this area, although dogs on leash are allowed.

 Across the river from Kanaka Creek is Derby Reach Regional Park which is also a nice place to go for walks and ride your bike.
 And just up the river from Derby Reach is the town of Fort Langley and the Fort Langley National Historic Site.

 Kanaka Creek at the Fraser River Video

 For an idea of what the park looks like near the Fraser River, check out the following video.
-It was taken in late spring of the area of the park between the Lougheed Highway and the river.
+It was taken in late spring at the area of the park between the Lougheed Highway and the river.